+I have by hard adventure found mine own.
+TOUCHSTONE.
 And I mine.
-I remember, when I was in love, I broke my sword upon a stone, and bid him take that for coming a-night to Jane Smile; and I remember the kissing of her batler, and the cow's dugs that her pretty chopt hands had milk'd; and I remember the wooing of peascod instead of her; from whom I took two cods, and giving her them again, said with weeping tears 'Wear these for my sake.'
-We that are true lovers run into strange capers; but as all is mortal in nature, so is all nature in love mortal in folly.
+I remember when I was in love I broke my sword upon a stone and bid him take that for coming a-night to Jane Smile; and I remember the kissing of her batlet, and the cow's dugs that her pretty chopped hands had milked; and I remember the wooing of a peascod instead of her, from whom I took two cods, and, giving her them again, said with weeping tears, "Wear these for my sake."
+We that are true lovers run into strange capers.
+But as all is mortal in nature, so is all nature in love mortal in folly.
+ROSALIND.
 Thou speak'st wiser than thou art ware of.
+TOUCHSTONE.
 Nay, I shall ne'er be ware of mine own wit till I break my shins against it.

-Jove, Jove! this shepherd's passion Is much upon my fashion.

-And mine; but it grows something stale with me.

-I pray you, one of you question youd man If he for gold will give us any food; I faint almost to death.
+ROSALIND.
+Jove, Jove, this shepherd's passion Is much upon my fashion.
+TOUCHSTONE.
+And mine, but it grows something stale with me.
+CELIA.
+I pray you, one of you question youd man If he for gold will give us any food.
+I faint almost to death.
+TOUCHSTONE.
 Holla, you clown!

-Peace, fool; he's not thy Ensman.
+ROSALIND.
+Peace, fool, he's not thy kinsman.
+TOUCHSTONE.

-Who calls?

 Your betters, sir.
+CORIN.
 Else are they very wretched.

-Peace, I say.
-Good even to you, friend.
+ROSALIND.
+Peace, I say.-Good even to you, friend.
+CORIN.
 And to you, gentle sir, and to you all.
+ROSALIND.
 I prithee, shepherd, if that love or gold Can in this desert place buy entertainment, Bring us where we may rest ourselves and feed.

-Here's a young maid with travel much oppress'd, And faints for succour.
+Here's a young maid with travel much oppressed,

-Fair sir, I pity her,

-And wish, for her sake more than for mine own,

-My fortunes were more able to relieve her;
+And wish, for her sake more than for mine own, My fortunes were more able to relieve her.

-But I am shepherd to another man,
+But I am shepherd to another man

 And do not shear the fleeces that I graze.

-My master is of churlish disposition,

-And little recks to find the way to heaven
+My master is of churlish disposition And little recks to find the way to heaven

-By doing deeds of hospitality.

-Besides, his cote, his flocks, and bounds of feed,
+And faints for succour.
+CORIN.
+Fair sir, I pity her By doing deeds of hospitality.
+Besides, his cote, his flocks, and bounds of feed